-APCM 2025 in the village hall from 6pm
+APCM 2026: Friday 29th May from 6pm in the village hall

-The 2025 APCM will be held in the Village Hall on Friday 23rd May, with cheese, wine and refreshments served from 6pm.
-As you know, this is very much a community affair, not a council meeting, with the first part of the evening dedicated to celebrating the groups and people that make Keevil such an amazing place to live, work, and raise a family.
+The 2026 Community Meeting will be held in the Village Hall on Friday 29th May from 6pm (doors 5.30pm), with cheese, wine and refreshments.
+As you know, this is very much a community affair, not a council meeting, with the first part of the evening dedicated to celebrating the groups and people that make Keevil such an amazing place to live.
 Later, the Chair delivers the Parish Council’s report to the Parish and we discuss some matters on which they would like to hear residents’ views.

-This year, we hope to hear from the Residents Group looking at the long-term future use of the Banfield Recreation Ground, our Neighbourhood Watch and Community Resilience volunteers, and some of the teams running significant new events in the village this year, such as the Keevil Roots Summer Festival
+All village groups and community organisations are invited to showcase… we had a great turnout again last year, and especially enjoyed hearing more from our Neighbourhood Watch and Community Resilience volunteers, and some of the teams running significant new events such as Keevil Roots Summer Festival

 Scroll down the page for pictures and more information on our Annual Parish Community Meetings